diejuse/bashblitz/README.md

 The higher the level, the more difficult it is because the faster the plane flies.
 Up to what level are you capable of reaching, pilot?

 Features:
-- Displayed correctly on TTY and PTY.
+- It displays correctly on TTY and PTY.
-- Detects if the size of the terminal is adequate to view the game correctly.
+- It detects if the size of the terminal is adequate to view the game correctly.
-- Exits the game if you try to resize the terminal.
+- It exits the game if you try to resize the terminal.
-- Save the score and the maximum level reached.
+- It saves the maximum score and the maximum level reached.
-- Sound when the bomb explodes. (beeps).
+- It sounds when the bomb explodes. (beeps).